radchapat5/radchapat5/README.md

 - 👋 Hi, I’m Radchapat Juntajeen
-- 👀 I’m interested in sowftware tester
+- 👀 I’m interested in software tester
 - 🌱 I’m currently learning quality assurance in software testing
-- 💞️ I’m looking to collaborate with software testing, and software development
+- 💞️ I’m looking to collaborate with a software tester, and software developer
 - 📫 How to reach me email: radchapat.j@gmail.com